jrast/littlefs-python/docs/usage.rst

 Usage
 =====

-littlefs-python offers two interfaces to the underlying littlefs library:
+littlefs-python offers three interfaces to the underlying littlefs library:

 - A C-Style API which exposes all functions from the library using a minimal wrapper, written in Cython, to access the functions.
 - A pythonic high-level API which offers convenient functions similiar to the ones known from the :mod:`os` standard library module.
+- A command line tool, available as ``littlefs-python``.
+See :ref:`doc-cli` for more information.

 Both API's can be mixed and matched if required.